ryodohemmi/mkgraticule_planet/README.md

 Example global graticule for the **Earth** using the **World Mollweide projection**
 (`ESRI:54009`).

-This example shows that the tool can also be used for non-planetary workflows when a CRS is supported by GDAL / PROJ.
+This example shows that the tool can also be used with non-IAU coordinate reference systems supported by GDAL / PROJ.

 Command: